Fatty Liver: Possible Side Effect of Methotrexate

 Because of the medications I take, specifically methotrexate, I have to have regular blood tests to make sure my body is handling the everything is OK.
 One of the things we watch for specifically is liver function.
 This is measured through the alanine aminotransferase (ALT) blood test.
 When the cells in the liver are injured, enzymes that live within them leak out into your blood.
 Testing for these enzymes measures the level of inflammation in the liver.

 When I saw my rheumatologist, she told me that my ALT had jumped to six times higher than it was three months ago.
 I would have to repeat my blood work in a couple of weeks to see if my liver enzymes returned to normal.

-I’m really not happy that after almost four years of being on this one medication, my liver enzymes decide to become elevated now.
-But this fact makes me think that this one test result is a fluke…maybe it’s related to the Tamiflu or being sick.
+I’m really not happy that after almost four years of being on this one medication, my liver enzymes decided to become elevated.
+But this fact makes me think that this one test result is a fluke — maybe it’s related to the Tamiflu or being sick.
 Or it could really mean that my liver is starting to not function quite so efficiently.

-Now, my doctor DID NOT say that I had a fatty liver, she just mentioned that continuing to lose weight will help me avoid developing a fatty liver.
+Now, my doctor did not say that I had a fatty liver, she just mentioned that continuing to lose weight would help me avoid developing a fatty liver.
 But she has given me something to think about and perhaps provide more motivation to get this excess weight off now before it has a chance to do more harm to my body.

-In less than three weeks I will repeat the blood tests.
-Then I will see my rheumatologist again to discuss the results and to determine if my RA has retreated again or not.
+My rheumatologist and I are waiting to see if the residual pain and swelling goes away in the next two to three weeks.
+Then I will repeat the blood tests and see my doctor again to discuss the results and to determine if my RA has retreated again or not.
 If the RA is the same as today, or worse, we’re going to move forward with another round of Rituxan.
-Whatever happens, I’m hoping that health-wise 2011 goes as well or even better than 2010.